miketully426/RoadTripRunner/README.md

 # RoadTrip Runner

 ## Description
-RoadTrip Runner is an app designed for the everyday user, young or old, to plan their ideal National Park tour.
-Users interact with an easy-to-use interface that shows their starting and ending locations, along with all National Parks along their route.
-Users can select National Parks to add to their trip, and then save the trip for future reference.
-RoadTrip Runner provides our users with the tools to create carefully-curated and memorable road trips.
+RoadTrip Runner provides users with the tools to create carefully-curated and memorable road trips.
+Authorized users interact with a clear and easy-to-use interface in which users enter their starting and ending locations, and then the application renders a map with those locations as well as all National Parks along their route.
+Users can select National Parks to add to their trip and then save the trip for future reference.
+RoadTrip Runner allows the everyday user, young or old, to plan their ideal National Park tour.

 ## Features
 1. **Authentication and Authorization**: